Skip to product information

 Passive BFR (using the cuffs without exercise) has been shown to reduce muscle soreness, lower muscle damage markers such as creatine kinase, and help restore performance capacity more quickly after strenuous activity (Hughes et al., 2022).
 This makes it a valuable tool during congested competition & training schedules where recovery time is limited.
 Just strap-in at 5-8/10 tightness at the upper-most part of the legs for 5mins (and chill) : 2mins unstrap x 3.

 BFR training allows athletes to recruit fast-twitch muscle fibres and stimulate anabolic signalling while lifting only light loads.
-This reduces joint stress and overall mechanical wear — a huge benefit for athletes in high-impact sports or during rehab phases (Wilk et al., 2024).
+This reduces joint stress and overall mechanical wear, a huge benefit for athletes in high-impact sports or during rehab phases (Wilk et al., 2024).
 The 30-15-15-15 method, is a science-backed technique which can help you add low fatiguing extra volume to your lower-body sessions & something you can use on non lower-body days (as it’s recoverable within 24hrs) to accelerate your gains.

-Wearing Blood Flow Restriction (BFR) cuffs while exercising at a gentle pace tricks your muscles into working harder than they actually are.
+Wearing BFR cuffs while exercising at a gentle pace tricks your muscles into working harder than they actually are.
 Research shows that even at low intensity (40% of VO₂max), cycling with BFR over several weeks can significantly boost both aerobic fitness and muscle growth, while regular low-intensity cycling did not offer those gains (Takashi Abe et al. 2010).
+Wearing BFR cuffs during hard exercise can give you serious adaptations, helping you significantly increase your time to fatigue (Bernal, 2023), helping you break through personal best scores.

 When athletes are injured or in periods of reduced training load, BFR can help preserve muscle size and strength.
 Research shows that even without lifting heavy weights, applying cycles of 5 minutes occlusion followed by 2 minutes reperfusion (x3) can slow or prevent muscle loss in immobilised or post-surgical athletes (Nielsen et al., 2022).